mikaelweill/documenso/voice-signature.md

    - Implemented safe extraction of transcript data from metadata
    - Created fallbacks for parsing failures
    - Added detailed logging to trace metadata processing

+4. **PDF Generation**:
+   - Added specific handler for voice signature fields in the PDF generation pipeline
+   - Implemented a simple, elegant approach for displaying voice signatures
+   - Fixed rotation and positioning issues for voice signatures in PDFs
+   - Ensured voice signatures are visible and properly formatted in downloaded documents

+5. **Voice Signature Playback** (New):
+   - Created VoiceSignaturePlayer component for audio playback
+   - Implemented VoiceSignatureDisplay component for document view integration
+   - Added ability to play back voice signatures in the document recipients view
+   - Displayed transcripts alongside playback for verification
+   - Modified document server endpoints to return signature data

 ## Database Schema Implementation